 E-SEC Headquarters - Extranational Security Enterprise Corporation headquarters.
 The corporate branch of the imperialistic ventures of Wizard City.
 The whole place stinks of stolen wealth.

 TABLE: Corporate Acquisitions

-Dead Roses - Incorporates the various streets and rows (called roses by the gang) under direct control by the Dead Janes.
+The Hothouse - Incorporates the various streets and rows (called roses by the gang) under direct control by the Dead Janes.
 A variety of services of the necromantic variety are available.

-LIST: Services available at the Dead Roses.
+LIST: Services at The Hothouse

 The Bank Inerrable - Where Spellgold is minted.
 Performs most financial services in the city.
 Functions as a normal bank and money-changer would.
 They don’t make mistakes.
 Ever.

 The Hat Shop - The owner of some very interesting hats has apparently set up shop, and is offering them for rent.

 The Arcane Exchange Exchange - Where strange and ever-shifting speculative currencies are traded.
 Auguries are a popular method of predicting how the market will flow.